 The Standard Schnauzer was the first Schnauzer breed, and they were often used to guard homes and butcher shops.
 Farmers started to notice their stately appearance and decided that they wanted to use them for cattle driving, but they were a little too small to work cattle.
 Over time, the farmers bred the Standard Schnauzer with driving dogs such as the Great Dane to increase its size.
 It’s rumored that the Bouvier des Flandres might have been in the mix.

-Eventually, what’s now known as the Giant Schnauzer resulted from the breeding experiment near Munich.
+Eventually, what’s now known as the Giant Schnauzer resulted from a breeding experiment near Munich.
 For years, the Giant Schnauzer was called the Münchener, which is German for “inhabitant of Munich.”
 The German people have been carefully breeding the Giant Schnauzer ever since to retain its unique size and shape.
 Considering that the breed still possesses distinct characteristics, they appear largely successful in their efforts.

 As the agrarian lifestyles shifted more towards urban dwellings, the Giant Schnauzer transitioned back from a farm dog to a guard dog, this time watching after breweries, shops, and even entire towns.
 Near the beginning of the 20th century, Germany began utilizing the Giant Schnauzer as a police dog.
 They were largely unknown to the rest of the world until the late 1900s, but when they came to the United States, they weren’t as readily received for work.
 Ironically, the U.S. Government preferred dogs with lower maintenance grooming, like the German Shepherd, over the German Giant Schnauzer for police and military work.